-If a child is homeless, a foster child, living with a family receiving MFIP (cash grant) or receiving Supplemental Security Income, they are eligible for Head Start/0-3 Early Head Start Program services.
+If a child is homeless, a foster child, living with a family receiving MFIP (cash grant) or receiving Supplemental Security Income, they are eligible for Head Start Program services.

-Additionally, at least 10% of all Head Start and 0-3 Early Head Start enrollment opportunities must be available to children with disabilities who are eligible for Part C services under the Individuals with Disabilities Education Act.
+Additionally, at least 10% of all Head Start enrollment opportunities must be available to children with disabilities who are eligible for Part C services under the Individuals with Disabilities Education Act.

-- Families living in the counties of Blue Earth, Le Sueur, Nicollet, Waseca, or Watonwan
+- Families living in the counties of Blue Earth, Brown, Faribault, Le Sueur, Martin, Nicollet, Sibley, Waseca, or Watonwan

-At least 10% of all Head Start and 0-3 Early Head Start enrollment opportunities must be available to children with disabilities who are eligible for Part C services under the Individuals with Disabilities Education Act.
+Yes.
+At least 10% of all Head Start enrollment opportunities must be available to children with disabilities who are eligible for Part C services under the Individuals with Disabilities Education Act.

 For more information on eligibility, see question “Is my family eligible?” above.

 Want to volunteer?
 Get involved with Community Action by providing your time and your experience to help communities in need.
-Our volunteers work in areas such as Head Start, children ages 0-3 and pregnant women.
+Our volunteers work in areas such as Head Start, serving children ages birth to 5 and pregnant women.
 We are passionate about what we do and hope to match volunteers with work that is meaningful to them.
 We invite you, your group, or your family to join our team and serve the participants of Community Action.